hamza3256/Micromorpher/docs/VBox.md

 Below are some of the known limitations/bugs of the application.
 There will be (many) others too!

 - Blockchain transactions would normally need 'signing' to identify the sender.
 See [Ethereum Contracts and Transactions](http://ethdocs.org/en/latest/contracts-and-transactions/account-types-gas-and-transactions.html#what-is-a-transaction).
 That behaviour has not been implemented because you are using a private Ethereum blockchain whose default account is automatically 'unlocked'.
 In a 'live' environment, that signing requirement will need implementing.
 - There's no account security because the default account is unlocked.
-You can steal it's Ether!
+You can steal its Ether!
 - The application isn't really distributed, since the frontend relies on (centralised) web servers.
 You can deploy to [Mist](https://github.com/ethereum/mist/releases) to overcome that; see [Dapps deployment](http://ethdocs.org/en/latest/contracts-and-transactions/mix/dapp-deployment.html?highlight=Mist). dApp resources, such as files and images, can be deployed to [IPFS](https://ipfs.io/), or the forthcoming [Swarm](https://github.com/ethersphere/swarm), and referenced.
 - You can (try) and give more Ether to the contract that the Administrator owns.
 What happens if you do that?
 - The Administrator's Events page only shows events for the current session.
 It _could_ show **all** events.